restfb/restfb.github.io/_includes/documentation/fetching-multiple-objects.md

 See <a target="_blank" href="https://developers.facebook.com/docs/graph-api/using-graph-api#reading">Graph API documentation</a>

-If you want to fetch several objects at once and these objects are very similar, you can use the "multiple ids request".
-The simple way to fetch two user objects is a call like:
+If you want to fetch several objects at once and these objects are very similar, you can use the "multiple ids" request.
+A simple way to fetch two user objects is a call like:

 {% highlight java %}
 JsonObject fetchObjectsResults =